 We recently sent our Thrifty Traveler Premium members a flight deal alert to Colorado Springs (COS) for under $200, including a fare from Minneapolis-St. Paul (MSP) for just $178 roundtrip – flying nonstop on Delta, to boot!
 Here's a look at what's bookable directly via Delta.

 But it gets even better (and cheaper) if you book the same flight using points through the Chase travel portal.

 If you hold a credit card that earns Ultimate Rewards points like the Reserve or Preferred, just log in to your online Chase account, navigate to the travel portal, and search for this exact same fare.
 Once you're logged in, select the “Travel” button on the Ultimate Rewards homepage top navigation bar, which is highlighted below in red.

-Upsides (and Potential Downsides) of Booking with Chase Points
+Pros of Booking with Chase Points

-One of the best parts of booking flights through the Chase Ultimate Rewards travel portal is that you will also earn airline miles and elite status credits when you actually take your flight.
+One of the best parts of booking flights through the Chase travel portal is that you will also earn airline miles and elite status credits when you actually take your flight.
 That's not the case for standard airline award redemptions you might book with American Airlines AAdvantage miles, Delta SkyMiles, or United MileagePlus miles.
 And unlike those redemptions, booking with Chase points this way makes your flight completely free.
 It covers any taxes and fees you'd otherwise have to pay using miles.